LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 3. In the upper-right corner of the interaction, click <img style="width:20px" src="img/ConvoBuilder/icon_settings.png" alt=""> (Settings icon).
 4. On the Basic tab, specify the following:
     * **Message When Results Not Found**: Enter the message to send to the consumer when there is no response returned from the knowledge base search.
 This might be due to no articles being found or due to a failed search.
 If you don't want this message to be sent, enter "BLANK_MESSAGE".
-5. Review the rest of the basic settings, and make any changes desired.
-For help with these, see [here](conversation-builder-interactions-configuration-settings.html#basic-settings).
+5. Review the rest of the [basic settings](conversation-builder-interactions-configuration-settings.html#basic-settings), and make any changes desired.
 6. Switch to the Advanced tab, and specify the following:

     <img style="width:600px" src="img/ConvoBuilder/knowledge_ai_settings.png" alt="">

-    * **Min Confidence Score for Answers**: Select the minimum score that a result must have in order to be returned, either VERY GOOD, GOOD, or FAIR PLUS.
+    * **Min Confidence Score for Answers**: Select the [minimum score](knowledgeai-using-intents-with-kbs.html#scoring-and-thresholds) that a result must have in order to be returned, either VERY GOOD, GOOD, or FAIR PLUS.
 If you downgrade this to FAIR PLUS, be sure to test whether the quality of the results meets your expectations.
 It's generally recommended to keep the quality above FAIR PLUS.
-For more on confidence scores, see [here](knowledgeai-using-intents-with-kbs.html#scoring-and-thresholds).

         This field isn't shown if you've selected an [external knowledge base that doesn't use LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-without-liveperson-ai.html).
 In this case, the results are simply those returned by the call to the external CMS.

     * **Max Number of Answers**: Select the maximum number of answers to return from the knowledge base, anywhere from one to three.
 The default value is one.
     * **Answer Layout**: Select "Auto render, rich," "Auto render, plain," or "No auto rendering" based on your requirements.
 These layout options are discussed farther above.
     * **Link Text for Content URL**: This setting is available when you select an "auto rendering" option for the **Answer Layout**.
 Enter the "learn more" text to use.
 You can enter a botContext or environment variable here, e.g., {$botContext.\<name\>}.
 When the "Auto render, rich" layout is used, and when the "Auto render, plain" layout is used and the channel is Web messaging, this is the text for the `href` link to the article's content URL.
 When the "Auto render, plain" layout is used in any other channel, this value is sent as static text: [this value] + [article's content URL in shortened form], for example, "Learn more at www.mysite.com/abc."
 For illustrations, see the images earlier in this topic.
     * **Default Image URL**: This optional setting is available only when you select "Auto render, rich" for the **Answer Layout**.
 If you enter an image URL, then when an article doesn't have an image URL within the knowledge base, this image is used in the rich output.
 This presents a uniform consumer experience across all articles, even when some articles have images but others don't.
 You might specify a company logo.
-Remember to whitelist the image URL, as discussed [here](conversation-builder-networking-security.html#whitelisting-rich-media).
+Remember to [whitelist the image URL](conversation-builder-networking-security.html#whitelisting-rich-media).
 You can also enter a botContext or environment variable here, e.g., {$botContext.\<name\>}.
     * **Response Data Variable**: This setting is available only when you select "No auto rendering" for the **Answer Layout**.
 Enter the name of the response data variable that will store the answer results.
 The default variable name is "kb_search."
 7. Click **Save**.
 8. Configure rules that direct the conversation flow based on the search results; this is described below.
 If you’ve selected "No auto rendering" for the **Answer Layout** setting, you’ll also need to add the interactions that display the answers.